dlidstrom/Sprout/Readme.md

 ---

 It is also possible to modify the default or create your own runner.
-A simple example is to modify the default runner to run tests in parallel:
+A simple example is to modify the default runner to run tests in parallel, or run a subset of tests:

 ```fsharp
 let parallelRunner = {